 The program is committed to innovation in the treatment of complex malignancies and to close collaboration with referring physicians.
 Once a diagnosis has been made, we have at our disposal the most advanced treatment options available, including state-of-the-art medical therapy and surgery using minimally invasive techniques whenever possible.

-The program’s facial and plastic reconstructive surgeon offers specialized procedures and services for the repair of facial and head/neck deformities resulting from tumor removal and skin cancer excision.
+The program’s surgeons offer specialized procedures and services for the repair of facial and head/neck deformities resulting from tumor removal and skin cancer excision.
 Their ability to perform microvascular free-tissue transfer allows them to reconstruct the most complex of secondary facial defects, with the goal of achieving maximal restoration and improving patients’ self-confidence.

 Innovation and Robotics